 Just as mines helped spur the building of much of Canada's southern infrastructure, so too can mining help build our north.
-In doing so, Canada's cities like Sudbury, Vancouver, Toronto, Saskatoon, Edmonton and Montreal, will remain major hubs for mine finance, mine supply, research and innovation and as locations for corporate headquarters.
+In doing so, Canada's cities like Vancouver, Toronto, Saskatoon, Edmonton and Montreal, will remain major hubs for mine finance, mine supply and as locations for corporate headquarters.